Nivalyx/osu-wiki/wiki/Mappers_Guild/id.md

 Special quests require higher guild ranks to participate in.
 For a party to qualify as a higher rank, at least half of its members must be the required rank or higher.

-*Quest-quest* tertentu membutuhkan peringkat kelompok yang lebih tinggi untuk berpartisipasi.
-Agar suatu kelompok dapat naik ke peringkat lebih tinggi, setidaknya setengah dari anggotanya harus memenuhi syarat minimum atau lebih tinggi.
+*Quest-quest* tertentu membutuhkan persyaratan peringkat *party* tertentu untuk dapat diambil.
+Agar suatu *party* dapat memiliki peringkat lebih tinggi, setidaknya setengah dari anggotanya harus memenuhi syarat minimum atau lebih tinggi.

 ### Quest